jt-nti/ge2019/content/static/about.md

 ---
 title: About
+url: "/about/"
 ---

-Tactical Voting Tools is a [Tech For UK](https://techforuk.com/) project.
+Voter Tools is a [Tech For UK](https://techforuk.com/) project.
 [Check out our other projects](https://brexit.tools/) and if you have an idea for a tool, [submit it here](https://bit.ly/ideastostopbrexit)!

 And don't forget to [register to vote](https://www.gov.uk/registertovote)!